-Preparing future Social Studies Education teachers involves courses that cover a wide perspective in historical foundations, as well as geography, economics, and government.
-Topics such as social justice, ideal and practice of citizenship in a democratic society, and a global connections and interdependence are addressed.
+Preparing future social studies education teachers involves courses that cover a wide perspective in historical foundations, as well as geography, economics, and government.
+Topics such as social justice, ideal and practice of citizenship in a democratic society, and global connections and interdependence are addressed.

 Extensive field work in the methods of teaching social studies is included to help you gain an understanding of the value and use of instructional resources in a dynamic, student-centered learning environment characterized by positive, productive and healthy interactions.

 A day in the life of an education student.

 The Bachelor of Science with a major in social studies education program features a rigorous curriculum that emphasizes the value of real-world experience.
 Our faculty educate future teachers in:

 - implementation and effective use of classroom technology

 These lessons are put to practice in real classrooms, where students spend nearly 400 hours in classrooms prior to graduation.
 Classroom experiences begin in the first semester and culminate in a 16-week student teaching opportunity where the student works closely with a faculty adviser at Trine and a cooperating teacher at their placement school.

 Graduates have a high level of job placement, running between 95 and 100% every year.
 In addition to classroom teaching, students have obtained other educationally related positions, and others go on to complete master's degrees.
 Feedback from school administrators consistently refers to how well the Trine teacher education graduates are prepared to begin teaching from day one in the classroom and how effective these teachers are far beyond graduation.